-shall be planned and established throughout the PUD as approval of the development on respective portions or phases of the Property takes place.
+shall be planned and established throughout the POD as approval of the development on respective portions or phases of the Property takes place.
 Internal roads shall be designed to permit vehicular access between and among users of the Property, as ultimately developed, with the view and intent of minimizing the number of traffic movements onto adjoining public roads.
-The precise location and design of the overall system of thoroughfares shall be reviewed and authorized as each site plan for a portion of the overall PUD is proposed for development.
-Such review shall be based upon the objective of establishing a workable plan for the entire property, taking into consideration the incertainty of the future development of the remainder of the un___eloped property.
+The precise location and design of the overall system of thoroughfares shall be reviewed and authorized as each site plan for a portion of the overall POD is proposed for development.
+Such review shall be based upon the objective of establishing a workable plan for the entire property, taking into consideration the uncertainty of the future development of the remainder of the uncertainty of the future development of